mokdevel/DarcMods/DarcMissions/docs/MISSIONFRAME.md

 int missionStartDelay : (seconds) Time to wait before spawning the first mission. int missionFrameCycleTime : (seconds) The cycle time to manage mission spawning, deletion etc... int missionActiveDistance : The distance to a player to keep the mission active. int missionActiveTimeToEnd : (seconds) Time to keep the mission active once all AI is dead.
-Used for both dynamic and static missions. int missionHintTime : (seconds) Time to show mission hints to players.
+Used for both dynamic and static missions.
+  NOTE: Patrol and Hunter has a hardcoded 20 seconds defined. int missionHintTime : (seconds) Time to show mission hints to players.
 0 disables ALL hints. int missionRandomPos : The radius to randomize the mission position.
 This avoids mission appearing always in same place. int minDistanceToMission : Distance to another mission.
 Two missions shall not be too close to each other.